Invite additional users

 }

-You must build a page in your application where the user can enter the verification code that they received in the text message together with their password.
-Then, you need to submit the information using the API.
+Build a page in your app where the user can enter the verification code they received in the text message.
+Submit the verification code using the API:

 {